-- We fit a second model that uses all the variables except those last q to get RSS_0 - In the previous table, q = 1 - ▶ It seems likely that if any one of the p-values for the individual variables is very small, then at least one of the predictors is related to the response.
+We fit a second model that uses all the variables except those last q to get RSS_0

+- In the previous table of simple linear regression, q = 1 - It seems likely that if any one of the p-values for the individual variables is very small, then at least one of the predictors is related to the response.
 Why should we care about the overall F-statistics?